 Deep South Realty was opened in the fall of 1996 with the goal of providing friendly, professional service to the Milledgeville-Baldwin County area and surrounding counties.
 Our main focus is selling residential and lake homes, but we also list and sell lots, acreage tracts and commercial property.

 Since opening, Deep South Realty has listed hundreds of properties.
-We average more than ten years experience in selling real estate in the Milledgeville market, and many of us were raised in the Milledgeville area.
+We average more than twenty years experience in selling real estate in the Milledgeville market, and many of us were raised in the Milledgeville area.
 Call us today for dependable advice from a friendly professional.